 - Doing Business As (DBA) license or incorporation documents.
 A DBA allows you to operate a business under a name other than your own.
 For example, you could sell goods as "Bigger Boat Fishing" instead of as "Roy Schneider".
 Incorporation is when you form a business as a corporate structure.
 Both options fulfill requirements for enforcing contracts and separating financial responsibilities, but they also show the state or county how your business will be structured.

 - A sales tax license.
 It may seem odd that you need a license to get a license, but it's true.
 The first priority for a state is ensuring your business will pay taxes.
 Your state's Secretary of State website will have all the information you need to get a tax number for your business.
-If you use an eCommerce payment gateway without the state taking its cut, don't expect your business to survive for very long.
+If you use an eCommerce payment gateway or eCommerce credit card processing platform without the state taking its cut, don't expect your business to survive for very long.

 - Inspections and permits.
 If you plan to operate any physical location for your business (warehouse and shipping, production, etc.), you'll need to have it inspected.
 Fire codes, seller's permits, safety inspections, and home occupation permits are all things you may have to acquire before your state will issue a business license.

 A business license is one of the most important things you need to get when starting an eCommerce business.
 It will allow you to operate legally and provide protection from lawsuits.
 It will also allow the government to track and tax your business, and let you seek financial relief in times of trouble.

 Once you have the requisite licenses and permits, get to work on your B2B marketing (see what is B2B marketing) or DTC marketing plan.
 If you start positioning yourself and work on finding prospects early enough, you can see substantial growth in your first year.

 Now that you know all about business licensing, pick up some eCommerce books or read an eCommerce blog or two to help you understand other aspects of running an eCommerce business.
 The more information you have upfront, the more likely you are to be successful.